cybardev/InsiDS/README.md

 - Main screen in focus, centered horizontally
 - Secondary screen minified but accessible
 - Swap screens with the push of a button
-- Pause menu and Fast Forward buttons for easy access
+- Pause Menu, Quick Save, and Fast Forward buttons for easy access

 ### Credits